FlexMeasures/flexmeasures/documentation/configuration.rst

 Default: ``logging.WARNING``

+.. _modes-config:

 FLEXMEASURES_MODE
 ^^^^^^^^^^^^^^^^^

 The mode in which FlexMeasures is being run, e.g. "demo" or "play".
-This is used to turn on certain extra behaviours.
+This is used to turn on certain extra behaviours, see :ref:`modes-dev` for details.

 Default: ``""``